 We walk through the full process in our guide on creative brief for mobile app ads.

-According to RocketShip HQ client data, briefs that include a specific 'day in the life' scenario for the target persona produce creatives with 25% higher segment resonance scores (measured by thumb-stop rate among the intended audience) compared to briefs that only describe the product.
+In our experience, briefs that include a specific 'day in the life' scenario for the target persona tend to produce creatives with stronger segment resonance (as measured by thumb-stop rate among the intended audience) compared to briefs that only describe the product.

 Looking to scale your mobile app growth with performance creative that delivers results?
 Talk to RocketShip HQ to learn how our frameworks can work for your app.